Table Of Contents / Inhoudsopgave

-When you were intriged by the war in Vietnam and used to watch Tour of Duty you need to go visit the Cu Chi Tunnels when you are in Vietnam.
+When you were intriged by the war in Vietnam and used to watch Tour of Duty when you were little you need to go visit the Cu Chi Tunnels when you are in Vietnam.
+I booked this trip while in Ho Chi Minh City and went from there in a day to these impressive tunnels!

-Before going on the bus this morning I bought a nice sandwich on the corner of the street
+Before going on the bus this morning I bought a nice sandwich on the corner of the street!
+I can really recommend you to go for these cheap but delicious sandwiches too!

 Square in front of the Cao Dai Temple